brendenwest/csc110/3_strings/notes.rst

 * Files are large strings
 * Lines in files are separated by newline ( \n ) characters
+* After completing read/write operations, the file should be closed
 * Files must be opened before programs can read from or write to them:

     <filevar> = open(<filename>, <mode>)